SOS-726 STABILIZATION RESIN FAQ

 SOS-726, or SOS for short (pronounced like “sauce”) is a semi rigid heat cure Acrylate resin for stabilization of wood and other porous materials.
 SOS is specially formulated to penetrate deep in most woods, filling space inside and coating the exterior of cell walls with a polymer to reduce or prevent movement in the wood due to changes in moisture content.
 Additional benefits include bulking and hardening of soft wood.

 DOES SOS NEED A VACUUM OR PRESSURE POT?

 This form of stabilization works best with a vacuum.
 While it may be possible to soak wood until fully saturated, the results will not be as effective as those agained by use of a vacuum.
 Using a vacuum chamber removes trapped air and any remaining contained moisture in the wood and aids the penetration of cell walls by the resin.
 Pressure may be used, but this only aids to speed up the time after a vacuum when the wood is left to absorb the resin.
 At this time, there is not enough evidence to suggest any additional benefits to the use of pressure.

 WHAT TEMPERATURE DOES SOS CURE?

 SOS will begin setting up between 180-190 F. The target temperature is 190F for 10 minutes.
 This means enough time must be given for the very center of the wood to reach 190F.
 Wood is an insulator, so this takes a while.
 Large pieces need a very long time to cure fully.
-You only get one shot at it, uncured resin will not cure if allowed to cool off.
-The process will be interrupted and will not be able to continue.
+If you discover the resin has not fully cured, you can put it through another heat cycle.
+It’s not a one shot deal.

 HOW DO I DISPOSE OF OLD OR CONTAMINATED RESIN?